Board of Directors - Directors

 Director

 Kathy has been a devoted and active member of the Detroit Skating Club (DSC or the Club)—and U.S. Figure Skating (USFS)—for multiple decades.
 Each of Kathy’s three daughters were enrolled in DSC’s LTS program in the late 1980s/early 1990s.
 Her daughters pursued different aspects of the sport, including her oldest in freestyle, collegiate skating, and a member of Team USA in synchronized skating; her second as a competitive ice dancer; and her third as a recreational skater.
 Kathy also pursued skating as an adult skater while her girls trained at DSC.
-Kathy’s involvement in skating has extended to other generations—her granddaughter is currently a young DSC skater; and her daughter has served as a Chair of the Backstage Committee for the ice show, as a volunteer at Skate Detroit, and on multiple USFS committees.
+Kathy’s involvement in skating has extended to other generations—her granddaughter and grandson currently skate at DSC; and her daughter has served as a volunteer at Skate Detroit and as Co-Chair of Skate Detroit, and on multiple USFS committees.

 Kathy is also active in USFS.
 As a DSC Board Member, she has represented the Club at Governing Council on numerous occasions.
 She has served on the Collegiate Programs Committee, Sanctions and Eligibility Committee, and Competitions Committee.
-Kathy is currently a USFS national accountant and serves as Midwest Sectional Vice Chair for Accountants (Event Management Officials Sub-Committee) and as a member of Domestic Officials Recruitment and Management Committee.
+Kathy is currently a USFS national accountant, (now called Scoring Official) and served as Midwest Sectional Vice Chair for Accountants, National Vice Chair for Accountants (Event Management Officials Sub-Committee) and as a member of Domestic Officials Recruitment and Management Committee.
 As a USFS accountant, Kathy has been assigned to numerous non-qualifying and qualifying events, including as chief accountant at Skate Detroit, assistant accountant at the 2019 USFS Championships (held in Detroit), as chief accountant for the 2020 USFS Championships, and as chief accountant for USFS Synchronized Skating Championships.

 Kathy is thrilled to have this opportunity to continue to serve, give back to the Club, and help it pursue its mission and vision—both as a business and as a safe and inclusive space that enables all ice sport participants to achieve their goals.
 Her experience and leadership will bring added depth and perspective if elected to serve on the DSC Board of Directors.